LearnersGuild/learning-os/blueprint/bikeshed.md

 # Bikeshed

+#### Purpose
-i.e. principles that didn't make the cut / still digesting / second class citizens.
+A place to store principles that didn't make the cut / still digesting / second class citizens.

+#### Usage
+Add interesting but non-critical and non-binding principles here.

 ---